sahva16/AgentShield/README.md

 - Machine learning-based threat detection
 - Cloud log storage

+## Project Goal

+This project was built to simulate how modern cybersecurity tools:

+- Monitor endpoint activity
+- Detect abnormal behavior
+- Generate risk-based insights

+It demonstrates foundational concepts used in:

+- Endpoint Detection & Response (EDR)
+- Security Information and Event Management (SIEM)
+- Behavioral threat analytics

 ## License

 This project is intended for educational and learning purposes.